Welcome to DRS

 I don't have accommodations for disability yet, how do I request them?

-How do I make my online format accessible?
+How do I make my online materials or classes accessible?

 How do extended time and breaks for exams work in an online format?